kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 ## Devices in Entra ID

 Microsoft Entra ID (formerly Azure AD) provides centralized device management, allowing organizations to enforce security policies, monitor compliance, and manage device lifecycles.

-### Key Features of Device Management

-1. **Device Enrollment**
-   - Devices can be registered or joined to Entra ID for identity-based access management.
-   - Supports **Azure AD Registered**, **Azure AD Joined**, and **Hybrid Azure AD Joined** devices.

-2. **Device Compliance**
-   - Enforces policies to ensure devices meet security and compliance requirements.
-   - Integration with **Microsoft Intune** enables policy enforcement, such as requiring BitLocker encryption or antivirus protection.

-3. **Access Control**
-   - Devices can be restricted using **Conditional Access Policies**, allowing access based on compliance status.
-   - Organizations can block or limit access to noncompliant or unmanaged devices.

-4. **Monitoring and Troubleshooting**
-   - Provides logs for device sign-ins, compliance status, and configuration changes.
-   - IT admins can remotely manage devices, collect diagnostics, and troubleshoot issues.

-5. **Device Lifecycle Management**
-   - Devices can be **retired, wiped, or deleted** based on organizational policies.
-   - Supports **automatic device cleanup** for inactive or stale devices.

 ### Managing Devices in Entra ID